aledeg/linkdump/README.md

 Linkdump is a Firefox extension which allows you to store links, URL, and bookmarks in the local storage until you are ready to dump them in a file or copy them in the clipboard.
-At the moment, raw text files, markdown files, and HTML files are supported.
+At the moment, the following link formats are supported:
+- text
+- markdown
+- HTML
+- dokuwiki
+- phpbb.

 ## How do I add entries in the storage?